-E-WASTE: Discarded computers, instruments, and other electronics are recycled by SWAP.
+E-WASTE Discarded computers, instruments, and other electronics are recycled by SWAP.
 Place these items on the carts in the sub-basement.
-Remove any hazardous materials and check with the Building Manager before placing in the SWAP pick-up area.
+Remove any hazardous materials before placing in the SWAP pick-up area.

-OTHER ITEMS: There are a number of other items that require special disposal procedures.
+OTHER ITEMS There are a number of other items that require special disposal procedures.
 Examples include: fluorescent light bulbs, batteries, mercury containing items, and asbestos containing items.
 Consult the UW Safety Recyclopedia for appropriate disposal.